Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 Paula's Choice C15 Super Booster is built for stacking.
 The dropper holds 15% L-ascorbic acid, vitamin E, ferulic acid, and peptides (Paula's Choice, 2026).

 The booster format means you add a few drops to your existing serum or moisturizer, rather than running a separate step.
 That suits crowded routines.
+Because it's meant to be diluted into another product, it also lets you titrate strength up or down day to day — useful if your skin tolerates vitamin C better on some days than others.

 Best for: existing routine builders, anyone who hates extra steps.
 Time to result: 8-12 weeks.